Frock Flicks FAQ

 Who are you specifically?

 Check out our bios.
-We may not make our living off this blog (yet!), but we are professional academics and journalists who’ve been studying historical costume for decades.
+We don’t make our living off this blog, and we don’t write it full-time.
+But we are professional academics and journalists who’ve been studying historical costume for decades.

 Where can I watch that historical costume movie/TV you reviewed?